JKnighten/genetic-optimization/README.md

 # Genetic Optimization

 This is a java based implementation of genetic optimization.
-It is written in such a way that users implement the steps of the genetic optimization algorithm and the optimizer handles running the optimization.
+It is written as a framework so that a variety of problems can be used by the supplied optimizer.
+Users simply need to create and class that represents their problem and implement a small set of methods.

 ## How To Use

-This library uses gradle to build jar files and documentation.
+This framework uses gradle to build javadocs and a JAR file containing the framework.

-### Building A jar of The Library
+### Building A JAR of The Framework

-Execute the follow to generate a jar file of this library:
+Execute the following to generate a JAR file containing the framework:

 ```
 ./gradlew jar
 ```

-The jar file can be found in /build/libs/.
+The JAR file can be found in /build/libs/.

-### Building javadocs of The Library
+### Building The javadocs For The Framework

-Execute the follow to generate the javadocs this library:
+Execute the following to generate the javadocs for the framework:

 ```
 ./gradlew javadoc